-NUtec Digital Ink was founded in November 2009 and develops and produces premium quality pigmented Eco and Mild Solvent Ink and UV Curable ink for the high resolution, wide and super wide inkjet digital printing industry, in cartridges and in bulk for the commercial as well as industrial markets.
-NUtec’s future product development will include water-based inks.
+NUtec Digital Ink (Pty) Ltd was founded in November 2009 and develops and produces premium quality Water-based, UV Curable, Eco and Mild Solvent ink for the high resolution, wide and super-wide format inkjet digital printing industry, packaged in cartridges, bottles and pouches and in bulk for the commercial as well as industrial markets.

 3. Records available in terms of any other legislation [Section 51(1)(d)]

 • Basic Conditions of Employment No. 75 of 1997

 • Companies Act No. 61 of 1973